Frank Zappa: References in arts and sciences

 In 2002, a bronze bust was installed in German city Bad Doberan, location of the Zappanale since 1990, an annual music festival celebrating Zappa.
 At the initiative of musicians community ORWOhaus, the city of Berlin named a street in the Marzahn district "Frank-Zappa-Straße" in 2007.
 The same year, Baltimore mayor Sheila Dixon proclaimed August 9 as the city's official "Frank Zappa Day" citing Zappa's musical accomplishments as well as his defense of the First Amendment to the United States Constitution.

-Zappa documentary
+Films

+Zappa co-directed the 1971 surrealist musical film 200 Motels with Tony Palmer.
+Featuring the Mothers of Invention, Ringo Starr, Keith Moon, and Theodore Bikel, the film satirizes the disorienting experience of touring as a rock musician.

+Zappa directed Baby Snakes (1979), a concert film combining footage from his 1977 Halloween shows in New York City with backstage material and clay animation by Bruce Bickford.

+The 2013 documentary Summer 82: When Zappa Came to Sicily, directed by Sicilian filmmaker Salvo Cuccia, revisits Zappa's July 1982 concert at Stadio Communale La Favorita, Palermo, Italy, the final date of his European tour, which was disrupted by clashes with the police.
+The back cover of The Man from Utopia shows the audience as seen from the stage.

+In 2016, Thorsten Schütte directed Eat That Question: Frank Zappa in His Own Words, an archival-footage documentary about Zappa.
+The film presents Zappa exclusively through interviews and concert footage, tracing his views on music, politics, and the media over the course of his career.

-The biographical documentary Zappa, directed by Alex Winter and released on November 27, 2020, includes previously unreleased footage from Zappa's personal vault, to which he was granted access by the Zappa Family Trust.
+The biographical documentary, released on November 27, 2020, Zappa, directed by Alex Winter, includes previously unreleased footage from Zappa's personal vault, to which he was granted access by the Zappa Family Trust.

 Discography

 During his lifetime, Zappa released 62 albums.
-Since 1994, the Zappa Family Trust has released 70 posthumous albums, making a total of 132 albums.
+Since 1994, the Zappa Family Trust has released 73 posthumous albums, making a total of 135 albums.
 The distributor of Zappa's recorded output is Universal Music Enterprises.
 In June 2022, the Zappa Trust announced that it had sold Zappa's entire catalog to Universal Music, including master tapes, song copyrights and trademarks.